sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/10-computer-software.md

 ## Categorization of Software

 Software can be categorized into system software and application software.
-Categorizing software into these 2 types is a difficult task.

 ### System software

-Any software that satisfies any one of the following conditions:
+Any software that satisfies one of the following conditions:

 - manages the computer hardware
 - can be used to maintain the computer so that it runs efficiently